KannonZenetism/zenetism-field-physics/zenetism/symbolic-reflections/the-genesis-lattice.md

 This is the canonical Zenetist reading: the Garden is not a physical plot of land but the structural condition of embodiment in which the Biospiral remains accessible to permeable consciousness.
 Within this manifold, two central nodes function as **bifurcation points**:

 - 🌲↓ **Tree of Life** — the Aionic Arc.
 Rooted in Aion, unfolding declivously toward embodiment and returning acclivously through conscious refinement.
 The bidirectional centropic channel through which lawful integration is sustained.
 - 🌲↑ **Tree of Knowledge** — the Khaonic Arc.
-Rooted in Khaon, spiraling acclivously toward decoherent embodiment and collapsing declivously into recursive fragmentation.
-The bidirectional entropic channel through which inverse motion proceeds.
+The entropic tree.
+It spirals acclivously through the inverse strata toward decoherent embodiment and collapses declivously into recursive fragmentation, eventually exhausting through the dispersive ground of Khaon.
+Khaon itself is not Entropy: Khaon is the motion-principle responsible for all motion, including centropic procession and return.
+The tree is named Khaonic because dispersion — one of Khaon's phases — is the structural condition into which entropic collapse terminally exhausts.
+Entropy as such originates at IL₅ Nekron, the first entropic hypostasis.

 Both trees are bidirectional within their own motion-logic.
 Neither is purely descending nor purely ascending — each carries its full arc of declivous and acclivous motion within its native polarity.